What Is Product-Led Growth? Strategy, Metrics, & Examples

 Determine your product’s North Star

 You can’t create the best product experience without understanding your end users.
 Identifying a North Star for your product will reveal the intersection of customer value and business value that your product provides.
-And setting focus with a North Star will help your product teams deliver on product improvements that actually make a difference—rather than becoming a feature factory.
+And setting focus with a North Star will help your product teams deliver on product improvements that actually make a difference—rather than .

-Check out The North Star Playbook for guidance on how to get started.
+Check out for guidance on how to get started.

 Use behavioral analytics to measure and improve